 Your code will continue running until it terminates or the run is cancelled.
 The results will be waiting for you when you return.

-Once you’ve got your algorithm running to your satisfaction, simply fill out the details and pick an image that best represents your algorithm, then simply press the Publish button.
-Our team will quickly verify that everything is in order before publishing your algorithm for everyone to try, share, and cite.
+Once you’ve got your algorithm running to your satisfaction, simply fill out the details and pick an image that best represents your algorithm, then press the Publish button.
+Our team will promptly verify that everything is in order before publishing your algorithm for everyone to try, share, and cite.

 Generally speaking, our aim is to showcase your work and its computational reproducibility in the best possible way.
 To that end, we want to make sure you’re taking full advantage of the platform and its capabilities.
 We’ll also try to catch any last–minute mistakes or typos that might have slipped under the radar.